 This website is an approved implementation of the Daily Offices of Morning Prayer (Matins), Evening Prayer (Evensong), Terce, Sext, Nones, and Compline as approved for use in use in the Personal Ordinariate of the Chair of Saint Peter and published in Divine Worship: Daily Office, North American Edition.
 We pray in traditional English language with prayers treasured for centuries in the life of English-speaking nations around the world.
 Pope Benedict described the traditional English liturgical texts as "a precious gift nourishing the faith of the members of the Ordinariate and as a treasure to be shared."

 We are using the official Ordinariate Lectionary from the Ordo published by the Ordinariate's Office of Worship.
 You may print the contents of a single office using the "Print a booklet" button above.
-If you wish to select options different from the default in the booklets, select the Psalm option, and, if you wish, the musical settings available for some of the canticles, and use the Print function of your browser.
+If you wish to select options different from the default in the booklets, select the Psalm option by clicking on the desired option, and, if you wish, select the musical settings available by clicking on the text of many of of the canticles, and then use the Print function of your browser.

 If you join us by phone, press 1 to interrupt the welcome message and join the conference unmuted.
 If you wish to just listen, press any other key to join the conference muted.
 Once in the conference, you may mute and unmute by pressing "1" on the phone keypad.
 The assigned reader will need to unmute when he "stands" to read.